- Wednesday, 08 October 2014 11:28

 Pic: Yusuf Ipekci

-The road climbs up an elevation of 2,035m above the sea level, at Soganli Dagi.
+The road climbs up several mountain passes, including Soganli Geçidi at an elevation of 2.330m (7,644ft) above the sea level.
 With such a high summit altitude the road can be closed anytime due to snowfalls.
 The zone is prone to heavy mist and can be dangerous in low visibility conditions.
 The steep part is simply terrible.
 Curvy roads descending down the cliffs, often so narrow that you can’t turn the first time… This tortuous route should not be attempted by those who don't know how to reverse or beginner drivers.
 It’s a real challenging road and a true test of your vehicle and your stamina because the road abounds in twists and turns with wheels sometimes hanging above the precipice.

 Do not travel this road in severe weather conditions.
 Avalanches, heavy snowfalls and landslides can occur anytime, being extremely dangerous due to frequent patches of ice.
 It has a well-deserved reputation for being dangerous because of unpredictable snowstorms and blizzards, and driving under these conditions, can be extremely challenging.
 Fog and rain are very common and this track can get very muddy and slippery after rain making it challenging to get through.
 Bad weather can be a real deterrent to road users.
 The most dangerous part of the road, in Derebaşı Tesisleri, is often covered by snow and fog.